PostgreSqlStan/postgresqlstan.github.io/_pages/about.md

 I blog about command line tools for data, mainly PostgreSQL and shell commands (zsh on macOS).

-As a command line aficionado, I hope to demonstrate how typing commands in an old-fashioned terminal can often be faster and easier than clicking on things, especially when manipulating data.
+As a command line aficionado, I hope to demonstrate how typing commands can often be faster and easier than clicking on things, especially when manipulating data.

 Get updates via [RSS](/feed.xlm).